 How To Apply

 Applicants should submit a CV, a brief description of research interests and career goals, and the names of three references to Dr. Lauren Atlas (Investigator/Chief, Section on Affective Neuroscience and Pain, NCCIH/NIMH/NIDA, NIH).
+Applications will be reviewed on a rolling basis.

 Applications will be accepted until the position is filled.